Apr. 16, 2021

-William Lane Craig is Research Professor of Philosophy at Talbot School of Theology in La Mirada, Calif.
+William Lane Craig is a visiting scholar in philosophy at Talbot School of Theology in La Mirada, Calif.
 He lives in Atlanta, Ga., with his wife Jan and their two teenage children Charity and John.
 At age 16, while a junior in high school, he first heard the message of the Christian gospel and yielded his life to Christ.
-Dr. Craig pursued his undergraduate studies at Wheaton College (B.A.
+Craig pursued his undergraduate studies at Wheaton College (B.A.
 1971), and graduate studies at Trinity Evangelical Divinity School (M.A.
 1974; M.A.
 1975), the University of Birmingham (England) (Ph.D.
-1977), and the University of Munich (Germany) (D.Theol.
+1977) and the University of Munich (Germany) (D.Theol.
 1984).
 From 1980–86, he taught Philosophy of Religion at Trinity, during which time he and Jan started their family.
-In 1987, they moved to Brussels, Belgium, where Dr. Craig pursued research at the University of Louvain until 1994.
+In 1987, they moved to Brussels, Belgium, where Craig pursued research at the University of Louvain until 1994.

 Dr. Holloman is a systematic theologian specializing in the doctrine of the Christian life.
 He authored The Forgotten Blessing: Rediscovering the Transforming Power of Sanctification; and has been published in many Christian journals and magazines, including the Journal of the Evangelical Theological Society, Journal of Psychology and Theology, Michigan Theological Journal, Faculty Forum, Interest, and Moody Magazine.
 A revised edition of his book on sanctification has been published in Understanding Christian Theology (edited by Charles R. Swindoll and Roy B. Zuck).
 He has also contributed to the Baker Encyclopedia of the Bible, and the study notes for the Gospel of Mark and the topical index for the New American Standard Study Bible.
 Dr. Holloman has served as an officer for the Evangelical Theological Society/Far West Region.